Quantyca/demo-dai-kafka/README.md

 	}' "http://ext_broker:8088/ksql"
     ```

-7. Create the delta stock stream:
+7. You have to do a UNION operation between the two contributes, for building an unique stream of stock variations.
+So, from terminal n.1, use KSQL to create the delta stock stream as a select from the warehouse movements stream:

 	```